November 9. Kazinform's timeline of major events

 EVENTS

-1989 – The museum of the interior department of North Kazakhstan welcomes the first visitors.
-It features above 4,000 exponents.
+1945 – The Drama Theater named after Russian writer Anton Chekhov is founded in Pavlodar region.

-2005 – Soyuz FG-Fregat vehicle carrying Venus Express is successfully launched from Baikonur launching pad 31, Baikonur Cosmodrome.
+2005 – Souyz FG-Fregat vehicle carrying Venus Express blasts off from the Baikonur cosmodrome.

-2016 – President of Kazakhstan Nursultan Nazarbayev during his official visit to Japan is awarded the title of Hiroshima City Special Honorary Citizen.
+2010 – The Kazakhstan-U.S. Investment Forum is held in New York.
+The representative office of the Kazakh Chamber of Trade and Commerce based in NYC is presented at the forum.

-2016 – Three national theatres of Kazakhstan, the Korean, German and Uighur are awarded the status of academic theatre.
+2016 – The city of Hiroshima awards the title of Honorary Citizen to First President of Kazakhstan Nursultan Nazarbayev who is paying an official visit to Japan.